NarayanGaryStartupJourney/Reform-Landing-Page/docs/DEPLOYMENT.md

-# 🚀 Deployment Guide for ProFormance Landing Page
+# 🚀 Deployment Guide for Reform Landing Page

-This guide will help you deploy your ProFormance landing page to various hosting platforms.
+This guide will help you deploy your Reform landing page to various hosting platforms.

 ## 📋 Pre-Deployment Checklist